Truth & Reconciliation

 - Identify which action(s) would be appropriate for the organization to take in response to each of the recommended Calls to Action.

 Engineers and Geoscientists BC engaged Nalaine Morin—a member of the Tahltan Nation and principal of ArrowBlade Consulting Services—to review all 94 Calls in the report “Truth and Reconciliation Commission of Canada: Calls to Action” and develop a report highlighting the Calls to Action that Morin believes relates to the primary duty of Engineers and Geoscientists BC.

-The five recommendations Nalaine Morin highlighted in her report are:
+The 5 recommendations Nalaine Morin highlighted in her report are:

-- Engineers and Geoscientists BC should support the development of signage for all engineering/geoscience projects on aboriginal lands/territories which are consistent with best practices identified by the relevant First Nations.
+- Engineers and Geoscientists BC should support the development of signage for all engineering/geoscience projects on Indigenous lands/territories which are consistent with best practices identified by the relevant First Nations.